 For such reasons, a very systematic process of laser development, based on a solid quantitative understanding of all the relevant physical details and on deep experience with typical limitations, is essential for efficient product development.
-A key point is to work out a detailed laser design and to check quantitatively a number of issues before engaging in experimental investigations.
+A key point is to work out a detailed laser design and to check quantitatively (usually with laser modeling on a computer) a number of issues before engaging in experimental investigations.
 Without such preparations, there is a risk of getting into a combination of problems which can not simply be solved step by step.

 Some Special Achievements

 Some special achievements with passively mode-locked solid-state lasers are: